About Rocket Fund

 Why we require thank you notes

 We've found that saying thank you for a donation engages Donors more with your project and encourages more donations.
 We require every project creator to at least send thank you notes to their donors, see "what rewards should I offer" below.
+Just try to keep your rewards digital and simple!
+(It'll make it much easier for you and Donors don't mind).

 What rewards should I offer?